Low Debt Quality on Hong Kong Stocks (HKSE): 25 Years of Outperformance vs Hang Seng

 Takeaway

-The Hong Kong backtest is a case study in how macro and political context can overwhelm a well-constructed signal.
+The Hong Kong backtest demonstrates that context matters when evaluating strategy performance.
 D/E < 0.5 plus Piotroski >= 7 finds real quality companies.
-Those companies still lost to SPY by 4.17% annually over 25 years, for a total return of 146% vs 559%.
+Against the Hang Seng Index, those companies delivered 3.84% CAGR vs 1.64%, outperforming by 2.20% annually over 25 years, for a total return of 156% vs 51%.

 Part of a Series

 This post is part of our Low Debt Quality global exchange comparison.
-We ran the same strategy across 15 exchanges worldwide: - Low Debt Quality on US Stocks - 7.09% CAGR, -29.77% max drawdown, 82.83% down capture - Low Debt Quality on Indian Stocks (BSE + NSE) - 14.05% CAGR, +6.22% excess - Low Debt Quality on Canadian Stocks (TSX) - +1.33% excess - Low Debt Quality on Swedish Stocks - +1.14% excess - Low Debt Quality on Swiss Stocks - best Sharpe in the study (0.429) - Low Debt Quality on German Stocks (XETRA) - European result - Low Debt Quality on UK Stocks (LSE) - LSE results - Low Debt Quality on Japanese Stocks (JPX) - JPX results - Low Debt Quality on Taiwan Stocks - tech-heavy universe - Low Debt Quality on Thailand Stocks (SET) - 26.48% down capture - Low Debt Quality on China Stocks - bubble-era returns - Low Debt Quality: Global Exchange Comparison - all 15 exchanges
+We ran the same strategy across 15 exchanges worldwide: - Low Debt Quality on US Stocks - 7.09% CAGR, -29.77% max drawdown, 82.83% down capture - Low Debt Quality on Indian Stocks (BSE + NSE) - 14.05% CAGR, +6.22% excess - Low Debt Quality on Canadian Stocks (TSX) - +1.33% excess - Low Debt Quality on Swedish Stocks - +1.14% excess - Low Debt Quality on Swiss Stocks - best Sharpe in the study (0.429) - Low Debt Quality on German Stocks (XETRA) - European result - Low Debt Quality on UK Stocks (LSE) - LSE results - Low Debt Quality on Japanese Stocks (JPX) - JPX results - Low Debt Quality on Taiwan Stocks - tech-heavy, 63.64% down capture - Low Debt Quality on Thailand Stocks (SET) - 66.82% down capture - Low Debt Quality on China Stocks - bubble-era returns - Low Debt Quality: Global Exchange Comparison - all 15 exchanges

 Run This Screen Yourself